 Net cash used in operating activities was \$315.0 million for the year ended December 31, 2023 and consisted primarily of net loss of \$284.2 million adjusted for non-cash items and non-operating activities of \$88.9 million and a net decrease in operating assets and liabilities of \$119.7 million.
-The significant non-cash items included stock-based compensation expense of \$50.8 million, acquired IPR&D expenses associated with the acquisition of Fortis of \$24.6 million, depreciation expense of \$9.5 million, non-cash interest expense related to sale of future revenues of \$7.7 million, and net accretion of premium and discount on investments of \$5.1 million.
+The significant non-cash or non-operating cash items included stock-based compensation expense of \$50.8 million, acquired IPR&D expenses associated with the acquisition of Fortis of \$24.6 million, depreciation expense of \$9.5 million, non-cash interest expense related to sale of future revenues of \$7.7 million, and net accretion of premium and discount on investments of \$5.1 million.
 The significant items in the changes in operating assets and liabilities included the following:

 - Accrued and other liabilities decreased \$49.8 million, primarily due to the movements related to API and bulk drug product price true-up resulting from changes in estimated variable consideration associated with the API shipments fulfilled under the terms of the Astellas Japan Amendment, the bulk drug product transferred under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement, including the payment of \$57.4 million previously accrued balance made during the current year period.
-See the Drug Product Revenue, Net section in Note 3, Collaboration Agreements, License Agreement and Revenues, to the consolidated financial statements for details.
 The decrease was partially offset by the accrued liabilities of \$28.5 million for the litigation settlement as of December 31, 2023, which is fully recoverable under our insurance policies.
-See Note 12, Commitments and Contingencies, to the consolidated financial statements for details.
-The accrued and other liabilities were also impacted by the timing of invoicing and payment; - Deferred revenue decreased \$28.2 million, primarily related to related to the reclassification of \$38.7 million to accrued liabilities, resulting from changes in estimated variable consideration associated with the bulk drug product transferred to Astellas under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement during the current year.
-See the Drug Product Revenue, Net section in Note 3, Collaboration Agreements, License Agreement and Revenues, to the consolidated financial statements for details; - Accounts payable decreased \$15.5 million, primarily driven by the payments made for the historical co-promotion expenses to AstraZeneca during the current year, as well as the timing of invoicing and payments; and - Prepaid expenses and other current assets increased \$28.2 million, primarily due to the \$28.5 million receivable as of December 31, 2023 for the insurance recovery for the above-mentioned litigation settlement.
+The accrued and other liabilities were also impacted by the timing of invoicing and payment; - Deferred revenue decreased \$28.2 million, primarily related to related to the reclassification of \$38.7 million to accrued liabilities, resulting from changes in estimated variable consideration associated with the bulk drug product transferred to Astellas under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement during the current year; - Accounts payable decreased \$15.5 million, primarily driven by the payments made for the historical co-promotion expenses to AstraZeneca during the current year, as well as the timing of invoicing and payments; and - Prepaid expenses and other current assets increased \$28.2 million, primarily due to the \$28.5 million receivable as of December 31, 2023 for the insurance recovery for the above-mentioned litigation settlement.